Solving clustered low-rank semidefinite programs arising from polynomial optimization: Applications

 \subsection{Binary sphere packing}

-The $m$-sphere packing problem asks for the optimal sphere packing density in Euclidean space when using spheres of $m$ prescribed sizes.
-For $m=1$ this is the well-known sphere packing problem, for which the linear programming bound by Cohn and Elkies has been used to prove optimality of the $E_8$ root lattice in $\R^8$ and the Leech lattice in $\R^{24}$ \cite{cohn_new_2003,viazovska_sphere_2017,cohn_sphere_2017}.
-In \cite{de_laat_upper_2014}, de Laat, Oliveira, and Vallentin generalize this bound to the $m$-sphere packing problem.
-As observed in Section \ref{sec:MPMP}, this can be modeled as a univariate polynomial matrix program using matrices of size $m$.
-They compute bounds in dimensions $2,\ldots,5$ for pairs of radii $(r/1000,1)$ with $r = 200,\ldots,1000$.
+The $m$-sphere packing problem asks for the optimal sphere packing density in Euclidean space using spheres of $m$ prescribed sizes.
+For $m=1$ this is the well-known sphere packing problem, for which the linear programming bound by Cohn and Elkies has been used to prove the optimality of the $E_8$ root lattice in $\R^8$ and the Leech lattice in $\R^{24}$ \cite{cohn_new_2003,viazovska_sphere_2017,cohn_sphere_2017}.
+In \cite{de_laat_upper_2014}, de Laat, Oliveira, and Vallentin generalize this bound to the $m$-sphere packing problem, and they use this to compute bounds for the binary sphere packing problem in dimensions $2,\ldots,5$ with radii $(r/1000,1)$, $r = 200,\ldots,1000$.
 For smaller $r$ and dimensions higher than $5$ computations were prevented by numerical instabilities.
+Here we show this bound can be modeled as a univariate polynomial matrix program using matrices of size $m$.
+We use this to perform computations for a larger range of radii and higher dimensions, which allows us to make new qualitative observations about the behavior of these bounds.

-Using our approach we can perform more computations without running into numerical instabilities.
-We can perform computations for larger dimensions as well as for significantly smaller ratio of the radii.
-We use this to make new qualitative observations about the behaviour of these bounds.
+Before stating the bound, we recall some definitions.
+A function $f \colon \R^n \to \R$ is a Schwarz function if it is infinitely differentiable, and if any derivative of $f(v)$ multiplied with any monomial in $v_1,\ldots,v_n$ is a bounded function.
+If $f \colon \R^n \to \R$ is a radial function, then for $t \ge 0$ we write $f(t)$ for the common value of $f$ on vectors $v$ of norm $t$.
+A matrix-valued Schwartz function $f \colon \R^n \to \R^{m \times m}$ is a matrix-valued functions whose every component function is a Schwartz function.
+We define the Fourier transform of such functions entrywise: